M76, the Little Dumbbell Nebula, has an undeserved reputation for being one of the most difficult Messier objects to discover from our own backyard.

 M76 through a Telescope

-The Little Dumbbell of course takes its nickname from its resemblance to the larger and brighter M27 in Vulpecula, but M76 is a visually interesting object in its own right.
+The Little Dumbbell of course takes its nickname from its resemblance to the larger and brighter M27 in the constellation of Vulpecula, but M76 is a visually interesting object in its own right.

 Low-to-medium powers are useful for tracking it down (it will appear as a fuzzy star) but switch to higher magnifications to draw out the subtle detail this nebula has to offer.